nebula-orchestrator/docs/README.md

-# nebula docs
+# Nebula docs

-refer to [readthedocs](http://nebula.readthedocs.io/en/latest/) for more details
+##Refer to the [documentation](http://nebula.readthedocs.io/en/latest/) for more details

+This repo is the documentation of Nebula container orchestrator, it uses MKDocs to build the readthedocs hosted documentation.